-- The rights under Articles 15, 16, 17, 18, 20 and 21 GDPR, - the right to contact the official RKI data protection officer and raise your concerns (Art.
-38(4) GDPR) and the right to lodge a complaint with a competent data protection supervisory authority.
+- The rights under Art.
+15, 16, 17, 18, 20 and 21 GDPR, - the right to contact the official RKI data protection officer and raise your concerns (Art.
+38(4) GDPR) and - the right to lodge a complaint with a data protection supervisory authority.
 To do so, you can either contact your local supervisory authority or the authority responsible for the RKI.
 The supervisory authority responsible for the RKI is the Federal Commissioner for Data Protection and Freedom of Information, Graurheindorfer Straße 153, 53117 Bonn.

-In respect of the joint processing performed by the transnational exchange server, you also have these data protection rights vis-à-vis the health authorities responsible for data processing in the countries participating in the exchange server (see Section 7).
+You also have these data protection rights vis-à-vis the health authorities responsible for data processing in the countries participating in the exchange server, insofar as you have transmitted your random IDs from recent days to warn other people (see Section 7).